 Angle valves are also called triangular, angle, and angle water valves.
 This is because the line has a 90-degree corner shape at the angle valve, called an angle valve, an angle valve, and a chamfer water valve.

 When do you utilize an angle stop valve?

-When an angle valve is utilized as a shut-off valve for plumbing pipes installations, it is called an angle stop valve or just an angle stop.
+When an angle valve is utilized as a shut-off valve for plumbing pipe installations, it is called an angle stop valve or just an angle stop.
 There are two distinct valve components used in angle valves.

 Where Must You Use Angle Valves in Home?

-The sump on the sink requires a hot and cold valve and the water nozzle on the water spout needs two cold valves.
+The sump on the sink requires a hot and cold valve, and the water nozzle on the water spout needs two cold valves.
 Furthermore, when you are equipped with a water purifier, it requires a fixing angle valve for cold water.